 I accessed Tumbarumba (or 'Tumby' as the locals call it) by calling Ria at the caravan park for a pickup.
 I initially tried hitching but gave up due to lack of traffic.

 Ria's husband Peter facilitated my return to the Henry Angel Trackhead the next morning, I paid them $20 for 2 rides.

 The Great Aussie Holiday Park is a well set up place with grassy tent sites.
 I paid $25 for a campsite and bought some lamb rissoles from the basic shop.
 Website.

 Make sure you fill up your water bottle before heading off, I forgot and hiked 23 very warm kilometres to the Ettamogah Pub.

-I sent a package here containing non hiking clothing and snacks and a book which they held for me.
+I sent a package to the Great Aussie containing non hiking clothing and snacks and a book which they kindly held for me.